alsmith/multicast-relay/README.md

 `--remote` connect to the specified remote host.
 If either --listen or --remote are specified, then one can also specify just one local interface with --interfaces.

-`--remotePort` PORT use the specified port for remote communications (default: 1900).
+`--remotePort` use the specified port for remote communications (default: 1900).

+`--remoteRetry` if the remote connection fails, wait at least this number of seconds before retrying (default: 5).

 `--foreground` stops the process forking itself off into the background.
 This flag also encourages logging to stdout as well as to the syslog.